matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 The React Finland website starts with an `h1` and has a well structured document outline.
 It's almost perfect, there's just one thing I'd want to improve.
 There should be a "Sponsors" `h2` that groups the different types of sponsorships.

 I guess it's missing because it hasn't been considered in the design either.
 There might be a reason to leave it away in the design but it should be in the document.
-The design shouldn't specify the outline but the content should.
+The design shouldn't dictate the outline but the content should.
 What we need here is a heading that's hidden from sighted users but accessible to screen reader users.

 ![](https://res.cloudinary.com/dp3mem7or/image/upload/v1549208913/articles/react-finland/accessible_react_apps.012.jpeg)